Skip to main content

 Sneek

 The route starts at the VVV Waterland tourist office at the Frisian Maritime Museum in Sneek.
 During your visit to the museum, you will learn more about the city of Sneek and the history of shipping in Friesland.
+And you can’t leave without seeing the famous Waterpoort water gate and the Fountain of Fortuna created by Stephan Balkenhol.
+You cycle past these iconic sights towards the end of the route.

-Sneekermeer lake
+Sneekermeer (Snitser Mar) lake

-Sneekermeer (Snitser Mar) is best known as a haven for water sports enthusiasts.
+Sneekermeer is best known as a haven for water sports enthusiasts.
 The interconnected bodies of water in the area include Sneekermeer lake itself, Goïngarijpsterpoelen (Goaiingarypster Puollen) lake, Zoutepoel (Sâltpoel) lake and Gauwsterhoppen (Gauster Hoppen) lake.
 It is interesting to note that the city of Sneek is not situated next to the lake.

 Terherne